supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Algebraic Simplification of Boolean Functions.md

 ## Consensus
 ![[Algebraic Simplification of Boolean Functions-20240517204231643.webp]]

-# Examples
+# Examples on Algebraic Simplification
 > [!pdf] mod-1/lec-04D.pdf

-> [!example] By-case method can be used to solve boolean equation
+> [!example] By-case method can be used to solve boolean equations
 > ![[Algebraic Simplification of Boolean Functions-20240518095814815.webp]]

 ---
 # Disadvantages of Algebraic Simplification

 1. The procedures are difficult to apply in a systematic manner.
 2. It is difficult to tell whether the arrived expression is the minimum solution.
 It depends on the order in which the terms are combined or eliminated.